gionare/gionare/README.md

  <!-- # 👀 Hi stranger! 👋🏻 -->

 ### Hi there 👋
-I'm GIORGI NAREKLISHVILI, a passionate junior Developer based in New York.
-Currently diving deep into creating heavy projects and always excited about improvements.
+I'm GIORGI NAREKLISHVILI, a passionate Web Developer based in New York.
+Curently I'm diving deep into creating heavy projects and am always excited about improvements.

 - 🌱 I’m currently studing in BitCamp🔥 and working on Projects.
 - 👯 I’m open to collaboration on Github projects.